GIS-Pro 2017 Call for Presentations

 There are numerous presentation formats to fit your style...from formal speaking slots and panel discussions to casual luncheon presentations and IGNITE talks.
 Please indicate the presentation format that is best suited for your proposal when you submit your abstract (note that the committee may ask you to reconsider your preferred format to fit the program needs).

 - Full Session: A 60-90 minute comprehensive session with collaborative problem solving and knowledge sharing.
-Indicate learning objectives, skills gained, takeaways, and research cited.
+Indicate learning objectives, skills gained, and takeaway.
 Action plan for follow-up after the conference would be well-received.

 - Panel: A 60-90 minute presentation which encourages interaction and discussion between the panelists and the audience.
 Panel presentations should include at least three panelists all speaking on different aspects of a particular topic.

 - Individual Presentation: Each presenter is allotted 20 to 30 minutes, plus a few minutes for questions.
 Presentations of this type will be scheduled with one or two other presentations to form a cohesive session of 60 or 90 minutes in length.

 - IGNITE Presentation: A big hit every year, IGNITE presentations (also known as lightning talks) are limited to five minutes (20 slides auto-advanced at 15 seconds each).
 The best presentations are both educational and entertaining!

 Presenters are encouraged to incorporate specific ‘takeaways’ and lessons learned to make the attendees’ experience as valuable as possible.
 Consider alternative ways of delivering information, perhaps incorporating audience activities and discussion, peer to peer sharing and other ways to promote active learning.